EthanSLin/Comfort-Food-Bias-Analysis/README.md

 | 412 broccoli casserole               | 306168 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions']          |        5 |            5 |         6 |          20 |              36 |       6 |       32 |       1 |
 | 412 broccoli casserole               | 306168 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions']          |        5 |            5 |         6 |          20 |              36 |       6 |       32 |       1 |

-We also generated another dataframe that only takes recipes with a 'score' of either 0-2 or 6-8, which had an additional boolean column labelled 'Healthy', with scores of 0-2 being False and 6-8 being True.
+We also generated an alternate dataframe that only takes recipes with a 'score' of either 0-2 or 6-8, which had an additional boolean column labelled 'Healthy', with scores of 0-2 being False and 6-8 being True.

-This dataframe is used later on for our Hypothesis Testing
+This dataframe is used when we want to focus on the two extremes of the nutrition scores.

 name                               |     id | ingredients                                                                                                                                                           |   rating |   avg_rating |   n_steps |   Total Fat |   Saturated Fat |   Sugar |   Sodium |   Score | Healthy   |
 |:-----------------------------------|-------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------:|-------------:|----------:|------------:|----------------:|--------:|---------:|--------:|:----------|